raunakCode/dotfiles/README.md

     * You should look through the config files.
     * To run zig, you need to get zig, add to PATH, get zls, add to PATH
     * Then put said path into the config files
+    * To enable coc you should uncomment the plugin in plugins.vimrc

 b
 shrc: